Midwives in Scotland reject latest NHS pay offer

 The Royal College of Midwives (RCM) said 65% of members voted against it.
 The union will now consider next steps including possible industrial action.

-The result of a ballot by the Royal College of Nursing is expected in the next few hours.

-The NHS pay offer is worth about 7.5%.
+The NHS offered an average pay increase of 7.5%.
 It was accepted by Unison and Unite members but rejected by the GMB.

+The Scottish government has said the proposal was unprecedented at a time of "extraordinary financial challenges".

+The Royal College of Nursing has also rejected the pay offer and said it would soon announce dates for strikes.

 Jaki Lambert, RCM director for Scotland, said: "Our members have spoken loud and clear - the latest pay offer by the Scottish government is simply not good enough.
 It goes nowhere near addressing the rising cost of living and would see many midwives actually worse off in real terms.